 Shard Of Alexander

-Description: Greatly boosts the attack power of skills.
+Description: It greatly boosts the attack power of skills.

 This talisman will boost the attack power of the skill used by 15%.
-This will provide great improvement to the previously lackluster damage each time you use the Might Shot and Barrage skills.
+This will greatly improve the previously lackluster damage each time you use the Might Shot and Barrage skills.
 Much of the damage you will be dealing with most enemies will be coming from either of the two Ashes of War hence the boost here will be quite beneficial.

 Arrow’s Sting Talisman

 Description: Raises attack power of arrows and bolts.